 Other interesting data from Kariuki's thesis shows that students' willingness to cheat comes from feeling that the syllabus was not adequately covered.
 Now, as a teacher, I'm scared of that statistic because it will make a Matiang'i type character wave the stick at teachers, when what teachers are facing - in terms of facilities, workload and other social factors - is another major ball game.
 I also do not believe that reading the riot act and doing the neoliberal thing of measuring teachers by kids' performance in exams will improve learning.
 But something is to be said about the connection between curriculum, what goes on in the classroom, and exam cheating.

 Another issue that needs to be addressed is the class dimensions of cheating.
 The schools which are mentioned as having students desperate to teach are not the top end schools in well -to-do areas.
 In fact. some of the saddest stories about the pressure on teachers to participate in academic dishonesty come from historically deprived counties such as Pokot.
 By contrast, little is said of cheating in the prestigious schools.
 Alliance High School, for example, never features on the list of schools reported in the local media for being penalized for academic dishonesty.
-Instead, we get to hear about such instances at Alliance from Huffington Post.
+Instead, we hear about such instances at Alliance from Huffington Post.
 And the privilege of the school doesn't stop there.
 When there were reports of brutality at the school last year, then Education CS, the ever belligerent Matiang'i, said that the primary goal then was to ensure that the school remains prestigious.

 But above all, the Kenya-tta government, in its intellectual mediocrity and laziness, has refused to dismantle the stranglehold of examinations on the education system.
 In the name of integrity, it has made examinations more high stakes, and the students more desperate to pass them at any cost.
 And if it is indeed true that the students are distressed because they cannot cheat in exams, which I find difficult to believe, the government is using the students' anxiety to beat its chest and celebrate its "efficiency," instead of doing the caring thing and asking what we can do to make our children less anxious.
 We should be ashamed that adults can be so callous as to rejoice at childrens' misfortune.